 For any of you that made it this far and wants to learn how I setup some of these strategies from Shopify - click below to view my course.

 Shopify Advertising Course

-For those who want even more direction, watch my course on SkillShare, if you click the link below you can get up to 2 months of access for free.
+For those who want even more direction, I created a course on SkillShare to learn how to use many of the above advertising strategies.
+Even better, through the link below, you can get two free months of access for free.